aholstenson/miio/README.md

 }).then(console.log);
 ```

-Warning: The device will either connect to the new network or it will end up
+Warning: The device will either connect to the new network or it will get stuck
-creating its own network if the settings are invalid.
+without being able to connect.
+If that happens the device needs to be reset.

 ## Protocol documentation